BillyMcCune/Cellular-Automata-Simulator/README.md

 number of states changed?) or had some understanding that there would eventually be new features added on, but I also understand why this might not be the case.
 Overall, I think this was a great (but slightly brutal) way to introduce us to standard design principles and coding practices.

+Hsuan-Kai Liao: This assignment is a great opportunity for me to learn how to design a project with collaboration with teammates.
+I learned a lot about how to design a project with a clear structure and how to strongly follow the rules of Model View Separation.
+I also learned how to write a design document before the team actually code.
+At the beginning of the project, I was struggling with how to balance the time between the design document and the actual coding.
+I spent a lot of time on working on cool front end functionality like docking system and zooming in and out of the grid, but the more I communicate with my teammates, the more I realize that the design is more important for a large project to make sure that everyone is on the same page, and new feature can be easily added.
+Overall, I think this assignment allows me to understand deeper in both the design and the coding in a team.